Professional Development Grants for Online Education: Short-Duration Workshops from the Online Learning Consortium and Quality Matters

-New to Online: Converting Your Course: Converting face-to-face classroom materials for use in an online course can be challenging.
+New to Online: Essentials Part 2, Converting Your Course: Converting face-to-face classroom materials for use in an online course can be challenging.
 This workshop will help you develop the knowledge and skills necessary to determine when to use asynchronous or synchronous methods and how to easily convert different types of content into web-appropriate formats for those methods.

-Responsibilities of Professional Development Grant Recipients:
+Responsibilities of Grant Recipients

-Responsibilities of the CTLE:
+Responsibilities of the CTLE

 - Provide funding for course/program registration.

 - Provide documentation of award and completion of training.